Zverev kicked out of Mexican Open after angry outburst | Sports-Games

 Zverev struck the umpire's chair three times, sat for a moment, then got back up and yelled at the umpire that he “destroyed the whole (expletive) match” and struck the chair once more with his racket as the umpire climbed down.
 The umpire had pulled his feet back at one point for fear of being hit.

-"Due to unsportsmanlike conduct after his doubles match on Tuesday night, Alexander Zverev has been withdrawn from the tournament in Acapulco," the ATP said on Twitter early Wednesday.
+“Due to unsportsmanlike conduct at the conclusion of his doubles match on Tuesday night, Alexander Zverev has been withdrawn from the tournament in Acapulco,” the ATP said on Twitter early Wednesday.

 The 24-year-old German was the defending champion in the singles.
 The ATP website shows that his second-round opponent, Peter Gojowczyk, has been given a walkover.